-Do you know how Teacher Day is originated?
-On the auspicious occasion of Dr. Radhakrishnan birthday his students and friends requested him to allow them to celebrate his birthday but in reply Dr. Radhakrishnan said that “Instead of celebrating my birthday separately, it would be privilege if September 5th is observed as Teachers day”.
+Do you know how is Teachers' Day originated?
+On the auspicious occasion of Dr. Radhakrishnan's birthday, his students and friends requested him to allow them to celebrate his birthday but in reply, Dr. Radhakrishnan said that “Instead of celebrating my birthday separately, it would be a privilege if 5th September is observed as Teachers Day”.

 As it is well versed that “Teachers lay the foundation of a civilised and progressive society.
 Their dedicated work and the pain they encounter to ensure that students turn out to be enlightened citizens deserve high recognition”.

-Further, he wanted that quality of education should be improved and a strong relation should be developed between the teacher, students and the way they taught.
+Further, he wanted that quality of education should be improved and a strong relationship should be developed between the teacher, students, and the way they taught.
 Overall, he wants to change the educational system.
-According to him teacher should gain the affection of pupils and the respect for the teachers cannot be ordered but it should be earned.
+According to him the teacher should gain the affection of pupils and the respect for the teachers cannot be ordered but it should be earned.

-Therefore, Teachers are the cornerstones of our future and act as foundation for creating responsible citizens and good human beings.
-This day is celebrated to show our acknowledgement and recognition of the hard work put in by our teachers towards our development.
+Therefore, Teachers are the cornerstones of our future and act as a foundation for creating responsible citizens and good human beings.
+This day is celebrated to show our acknowledgment and recognition of the hard work put in by our teachers towards our development.

-Dr Sarvepalli Radhakrishnan was born in the year 1888 in a middle class Telugu Brahmin family in the Madras Presidency near the border of Andhra Pradesh and Tamil Nadu States.
+Dr Sarvepalli Radhakrishnan was born in the year 1888 in a middle-class Telugu Brahmin family in the Madras Presidency, British India (now in Tamil Nadu, India).
 He was the second son of Veera Samayya, a tehsildar in a zamindari.
-He had done his Post Graduation in Philosophy subject from the Madras University and he wrote a thesis in M.A namely “The Ethics of the Vedanta and its Metaphysical Presuppositions”, in which he had told that Vedanta System has ethics value.
+He had done his Post Graduation in Philosophy subject from Madras University and he wrote a thesis in M.A namely “The Ethics of the Vedanta and its Metaphysical Presuppositions”, in which he had told that the Vedanta System has ethics value.

-Amazing thing is that he was very humble person even after becoming president and you know that in his time Rashtrapati Bhavan was open for everyone and people from all the sections of the society can meet him.
-And he had accepted only Rs 2500 out of Rs 10,000 as his salary and donated the remaining amount to the Prime Minister’s National relief Fund every month.
+Amazing thing is that he was a very humble person.
+When he became the President of India, Rashtrapati Bhavan was open for everyone and people from all the sections of the society can meet him.
+Do you know that he had accepted only Rs 2500 out of Rs 10,000 salary and donated the remaining amount to the Prime Minister’s National Relief Fund every month?
 Sarvepalli Radhakrishnan passed away on 17 April, 1975.

-On this day, Students look forward to Teacher’s Day with a lot of anticipation, for the sheer spirit of the occasion.
+On this day, students look forward with a lot of anticipation, for the sheer spirit of the occasion.
 Acting as teachers, they get a fair idea of the responsibility, so efficiently burdened by their teachers.